EduardSergeev/project-version-action/README.md

   Defaults to `false` e.g `2021/06/07` current date by default results in `2021.6.7.123` version and otherwise in `2021.06.07.123`
 - `time-zone`: (optional) time zone to be used to determine the current date/time
   If not set the action runner current date/time is used
+- `version-file-exists`: (optional) Check if specified by `version-file` parameter file does exist in repository Defaults to: `true`.
+Set it to `false` if there is no `version-file` to set version in e.g. when only `VERSION` environment variable is needed for build

 ## Output parameters